ruby/www.ruby-lang.org/zh_TW/community/ruby-core/index.md

 encouraged to take part in the discussion that ensues.

-Please look over the [Patch Writer’s Guide][11] for some tips, straight from matz, on how to get your patches considered.
+Please look over the [Patch Writer’s Guide][11] for some tips, straight from Matz, on how to get your patches considered.

 To summarize, the steps for building a patch are: